July 21, 2026

 Because the value is heavily weighted on estimates of future cash flow, there is significant room for error.
 For more risk averse buyers, this method might be more suitable when assessing stable companies with predictable cash flows.

-This method relies on assessing comparable businesses and recent sales of those companies, while taking into account current market forces.
+Market-based valuation: Market-based valuation assesses comparable businesses and recent sales of those companies, while taking into account current market forces.
 This method is especially helpful for hyperlocal businesses and companies in industries where there are many comparables to evaluate.

-This method focuses on a business’s total assets minus its total liabilities (adjusted net assets).
+Assets-based valuation: Assets-based valuation focuses on a business's total assets minus its total liabilities (adjusted net assets).
 For example, you might add up the value of equipment, inventory, and trademarks, then subtract debt, depreciation, etc. Finally, you adjust the number to fair market value.
 If an owner or buyer is looking to liquidate assets, they might focus more on the net cash that they would acquire if all assets were sold and liabilities were paid off.

 It's common (and advisable) to use more than one method to cross-check business valuations and get a more comprehensive view of a business's appraisal.